nwmqpa/GTNH-CropAutomation/README.md

 # Introduction

 This Open computers (OC) Script will automatically tier up, stat up, and spread (duplicate) crops for you.
 Open Computers is a very powerful yet complicated mod using custom scripts written in lua, but fear not.
 I have made everything here as straight forward as possible to help you get your crop bot running in no time.
+(NOTE: The Geolyzer was broken upon the release of version 2.1.2.1, this script will not work until switching to a older or more recent version)

 # Bare Minimum Components

-Obtaining these components will require access to EV circuits and epoxid.
+Obtaining these components will require access to EV circuits and epoxid (late HV).
 This is because you need an internet card to pull the scripts from GitHub.
 Do not waste time trying to write it all yourself.
 The CPU and Graphics Card can be replaced by a single APU if you feel so inclined.
 Both inventory upgrades are necessary.

 - OC Electronics Assembler
 - OC Charger